amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 ### Part 2 - Check for Duplicating Numbers (important part)

-In the step, we are going to leverage a for loop to check on the numbers one by one.
+In this step, we are going to leverage a `for` loop to check on the numbers one by one.
 If the number is same as the next number, then it is duplicated.

 After identified the duplicating number, then we push it to the tempResultArray.

+> array already sorted:

 Input Array (already sort): [2, 2, 3, 3, 3, 7, 9] // Expected output: [2, 3, 3]